-No LULAC, Texas Rangers are NOT 'Racist Terrorists'
+No LULAC, Texas Rangers Are NOT 'Racist Terrorists'

 The other truth we learned was that election officials need to be more transparent and not circle the wagons when conservative election integrity groups come calling.
 This isn’t 2010, and the left is no longer the only game in town.
 Election integrity groups aren’t going anywhere, and they are proliferating.

 Next, we learned the truth that elections are a mess.
 The ham-handed attempts at vote-by-mail the last two months have only reinforced that conclusion.
-State election officials should not be cancelling citizens from the rolls, and the Motor Voter system should not be cancelling citizens anymore than it should be registering aliens.
+State election officials should not be canceling citizens from the rolls, and the Motor Voter system should not be canceling citizens any more than it should be registering aliens.

 That brings me to the first of many falsehoods spawned by these events.

-Its natural to have sympathy for any voter cancelled as an alien by an election official’s mistake.
+It’s natural to have sympathy for any voter canceled as an alien by an election official’s mistake.
 It should never happen and that’s why I thought it was important to apologize.
-Never again should anyone assume a government election official got it right when they cancelled someone through a routine Motor Voter interaction.
+Never again should anyone assume a government election official got it right when they canceled someone through a routine Motor Voter interaction.
 Instead, publications like TPM Muckraker trumpeted that I was “forced” to apologize.
 Hardly.
-It was my idea because those people should not have had to endure what they did, and government’s should not be cancelling citizens as non-citizens.
+It was my idea because those people should not have had to endure what they did, and the government should not be canceling citizens as non-citizens.

-They are interested more in cancelling the speech of those with whom they disagree about voter fraud.
+They are interested more in canceling the speech of those with whom they disagree about voter fraud.

 One of my favorite nasty tweets to receive is the idea that I – your humble correspondent – personally published the social security numbers of thousands of people.
 This is brazenly false but is a zesty smear.

 If anyone did such a thing, it was the Fairfax County (Va.) elections office.
-As part of a records request, Fairfax County provided hundreds of pages of detailed public election records related to potential noncitizens registering to vote.
+As part of a records request, Fairfax County provided hundreds of pages of detailed public election records related to potential non-citizens registered to vote.
 They published those records and the Foundation made those public records available as supporting documentation showing the scope of alien registration problems in Fairfax County.
 Hence, anyone could see that when the Foundation said there was a problem, documents backed up the assertions.
-But alas Fairfax County screwed up by failing to redact social security numbers on the Fairfax records they published.
-As soon as the Foundation learned of Fairfax’s mistake they took the records down until Fairfax could correct their mistake.
+But alas, Fairfax County screwed up by failing to redact social security numbers on the records they published.
+As soon as the Foundation learned of Fairfax’s mistake, they took the records down until Fairfax could correct their mistake.

 For that, I get to read that I personally published the social security numbers of thousands of people.
 That’s a lie on multiple levels, but it’s what they specialize in – smears.